Application deadlines for fall 2026 incoming first-year students and transfer students:

 The Honors Program offers a rotating list of honors courses in a variety of fields that fulfill requirements for either General Education or specific majors.

-In the freshman year, students enroll in Honors sections of Composition I (WRIT 1002) and Composition II (WRIT 1003), as well as Transitioning to University Life (UNIV 1001).
-In the junior year, students take one semester to prepare a proposal for the senior thesis or capstone project.
-In the senior year, students enroll in senior honors research (fall) and senior thesis (spring).
+In the freshman year, students typically enroll in Honors sections of Composition I (WRIT 1002) and Composition II (WRIT 1003), as well as Transitioning to University Life (UNIV 1001).
+In the junior year, students take HON 3302 Honors Thesis Prospectus for one semester to prepare a proposal for the senior thesis or capstone project.
+In the senior year, students enroll in HON 4403 Senior Honors Research (fall) and HON 4403 Senior Honors Thesis (spring).

 Other Honors courses are made available to our students each semester on a rotating basis.